cyberus-technology/virtualbox-kvm/README.intel-sriov-graphics.md

 - Make sure the SR-IOV capability is present:
     - `lspci | grep VGA`, remember the BDF for the device, we use 0:2.0 in this tutorial
     - `sudo lspci -s 0:2.0 -v | grep SR-IOV`

+Note that the current `dev-20241220` release does not have a required patch for the virtiogpu implementation.
+Use the `dev-20240828` release instead.
+(See: https://github.com/cyberus-technology/virtualbox-kvm/issues/47)

 # Host Setup